 What is this thread about?

 Having read a lot of forum threads, I came to the conclusion that many users (myself included) lack coherent information about how to conduct proper debugging and how to properly measure wifi performance.
 Furthermore, they lack information about tools available to do such.
 I invite everybody to point to proper practices, tools and methods in hopes of giving users and committers to OpenWRT alike a starting point to evaluate and debug their wifi issues.
 Posting measurements for educational purposes would be great.
+You are all very welcome to teach.
 Comparison of methods and tools sounds nice too, but might be a little exhaustive.
 Screenshots will be nice.
 I plan to sporadically update and edit this Initial message to account for responses and debate in this thread.
 Eventually, some info from here could be used for the docs.

 What is this thread not about?